eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 4. Most of the heavy lifting is done in GEE but a few intermediate steps are conducted in Python.
 It is suggested that you [create a dedicated conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for these steps.
 It should not be an issue but note that it must be a 3.x env for the LTOP scripts to work.

 5. Note that the script locations given below are based on script locations and directory structure on GitHub.
 When you clone the repo to a local directory you will need to update these paths wherever they are required (mostly the python-based steps towards the end of the workflow).
+For the GEE scripts, you can also reference the public repo cited in point 1 above.

 6. Unfortunately, until GEE changes their GitHub structure, we suggest that you copy and paste the GEE code from your local directory after cloning into a GEE JavaScript window.
 There are other ways of doing that but this is fairly straightforward.
+This can also be avoided by using the public repo.

 ## LTOP Work Flow (Step by Step)